IRL2/nanover-docs/source/installation.rst

         conda install -c irl nanover-imd

 #.
+Set up your VR headset.

-To start the program, run the command:
+#.
+To start the program, run the following command:

    .. code:: bash